isomerpages/pa-cdcsw/_what-we-do/For Assistance/South West Community Caring Fund.md

 * Senior aged 60 and above staying alone or together with other senior(s) aged 60 and above in the same elderly household, in a 1/2/3-room unit, with per capita household income of $1,200 or less.

-To apply, please fill up the application form.
+To apply, please write in to southwest_cdc@pa.gov.sg.